-from January I to December 31, 2019; (2) evaluated the control environment, the adequacy of the accounting systems, and control procedures that pertain to CESAG's ability to report financial data consistent with the assertions embodied in each account of the fund accountability statement; (3) identified the award terms and pertinent laws and regulations and determined which of those, if not observed, could have a direct and material effect on the fund accountability statement; (4) determined that the review of the indirect cost rate was not applicable; and (5) reviewed the implementation status of the prior period recommendations.
-CESAG reported expenditures of \$1,762,578 in USAID funds during the audited period.
+from USAID for the period covered by the audit and the costs reported by CESAG as incurred from January I to December 31, 2020; (2) evaluated the control environment, the adequacy of the accounting systems, and control procedures that pertain to CESAG's ability to report financial data consistent with the assertions embodied in each account of the fund accountability statement; (3) identified the award terms and pertinent laws and regulations and determined which of those, if not observed, could have a direct and material effect on the fund accountability statement; (4) determined that the review of the indirect cost rate was not applicable; and (5) reviewed the implementation status of the prior period recommendations.
+CESAG reported expenditures of \$1,055,373 in USAID funds during the audited period.